parkashay/confession-wall/README.md

         Rename .env.example file to .env.
         Update .env file with your database.

-    Start the application:
+    - Start the application:

-bash

-npm start
+        npm start or npm run dev for development

-Usage
+### Usage

-    Access the GraphQL playground at http://localhost:3000/graphql to interact with the API.
+    - Access the GraphQL playground at http://localhost:3001/graphql to interact with the API.
-    To perform operations requiring authentication, provide the JWT token as a Bearer token via the Authorization header.
+    - To perform operations requiring authentication, provide the JWT token as a Bearer token via the Authorization header.